sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Caltrain is a light-rail system that goes through all of Silicon Valley for under $10.
 If you've heard of the GO train in the GTA, it's similar.
 They do often check tickets though, and you need to buy them before you board.
-* Clipper Card is a free card you can get and load with money which can be used on all of these transit systems seamlessly.
-Get one.
+* A Clipper Card is a reloadable smart card that lets you pay for a variety of transit systems seamlessly.
+It's convinent and will work with MUNI, BART, and the Caltrain.
 * Many people use services such as Uber or Lyft to get around.
 * For larger road trips, rent a [Zipcar](http://www.zipcar.com/) (car sharing service).
 5 people in a car only end up paying $15 each, don't need to pay for